Notes & Articles

 Background

-Before I continue, I'll make clear that I have no issues with this one time only fee, as it goes a small way towards deterring the worst of the spammers who would otherwise open hundreds of accounts, while still being somewhat affordable to cash-strapped indies like me.
+Before I continue, I'll make clear that I have no issues with this one time only fee, as it goes a small way towards deterring the worst of the spammers who would otherwise open hundreds of accounts, while still being somewhat affordable to cash-strapped independents like me.
+Or maybe it doesn't...

 The Issue